Registration is currently closed!

 Step 3 (less optional): Buy your ticket

-Step 4: Arrive before doors close at 6:30
+Step 4: Arrive before doors close!

 There is no reason that the complexities of our non-monogamous lifestyles should prevent us from engaging in the celebrated act of speed dating.
 Our speed dating application employs a sophisticated system that uses details you provide about who you are and what you are seeking to pair you with potential matches.
 Our speed dating system will take into account gender preferences, individual/group preference, age ranges, and kinkiness.
 All sexualities, genders, and hair colors are welcome.